Unphysical conformations in decoupled free energy simulation

 this problem by adding onto the list instead of copying it over.

-#1 Updated by Michael Shirts almost 4 years ago
+#1 Updated by Michael Shirts about 4 years ago

 - Category set to mdrun

 - Status changed from New to In Progress

 I've think figured out the root case -- currently free energy calculations can't handle the pair = 2 functional type, so those are completely ignored, rather than just keeping them on, or issuing a warning/error.